The Essential Guide to Cannabis

 Is it legal to grow at home?

-Check here for state-by-state laws on cannabis cultivation.
+Check here for state-by-state laws on cannabis cultivation in the US.

 Where cannabis is illegal to buy, it’s usually illegal to grow—although in some countries small-scale grows are of little interest to law enforcement.
 In the UK, for example, police may not even bother investigating unless more than nine plants are suspected.